rpunnett/extract_imgur/README.md

 extract_imgur
 =========

 extract_imgur is php class to pull out the actual image URL's from imgur links.
-It is based the the JS project 'impurge'.
+It is based the the JS project '[impurge]'.

 Usage